What to Put in Your Smoothie

 -

-Our beauty collagen powder for women contains 20 grams of grass-fed, hydrolyzed collagen, as well as hyaluronic acid and vitamin C. If you’re looking for a quick, easy way to give your body the collagen building-blocks it needs, Goddess Glow in your smoothie is a great way to go.
+Our Goddess Glow Beauty Collagen for women contains 20 grams of grass-fed, hydrolyzed collagen, as well as hyaluronic acid and vitamin C. If you’re looking for a quick, easy way to give your body the collagen building-blocks it needs, Goddess Glow in your smoothie is a great way to go.

 Now that you know why a smoothie is so beneficial to your body, try making one for your breakfast, or for a quick snack.
 Your body will thank you for it!